Alejandria98/bigfatstraws/README.md

-# Frontend Mentor - Easybank landing page solution
+# Frontend Mentor - Big Fat Straws Profile Site

 This is a profile website design for a Milk Tea SHop "Big Fat Straws".
 It's not a published site.
 The coder tried to design  its website to improve coding skills through personal concept design.
 ## Table of contents